erikw425/NFL_Predictive_Rushing_Models/README.md

 # Pre-Processing

-Several features do not have a standardized input methodology resulting in atypical values
+Several features do not have a standardized input methodology resulting in atypical values that require cleansing.
 <OL>
 <LI>Main Heading
 <UL>